 - A list of outreach resources that the nominee has at his/her disposal to communicate HMS issues to various interest groups.

 Nomination packages should be submitted to the HMS Management Division either through email or mail.
-Email complete packages to HMSAP.Nominations@noaa.gov and include “HMS AP Nominations” in the subject line.
+Submit completed package by email and put “HMS AP Nominations” in the subject line.
 If mailing packages in please send them to the following address; Margo Schulze-Haugen, Highly Migratory Species Management Division, NOAA Fisheries SF1, 1315 East-West Highway, Silver Spring, MD 20910.
 Nomination packages are due by November 22, 2017.

 NOAA Fisheries seeks to fill 6 commercial, 3 recreational, 1 academic, and 1 environmental vacancies.
 (Table 1).
 Each sector must be adequately represented, and the intent is to have a group that, as a whole, reflects an appropriate and equitable balance and mix of interests given the responsibilities of the HMS AP.
 Therefore, NOAA Fisheries will seek to fill vacancies based primarily on maintaining the current representation from each of the sectors, and secondarily by species expertise and/or representation from different regions.
 The species expertise listed in the Table indicates the current makeup on the HMS AP and does not necessarily indicate a requirement for expertise in that particular species.